July 3, 2024 how to grow lavender from seed

 Winter Care:

-In colder regions lavender needs some protection to survive the winter.
-Mulching with gravel or sand helps improve soil drainage and keeps the roots drier which is crucial as lavender roots are prone to rot in moist conditions.
+In colder areas lavender needs some protection to survive the winter.
+Mulching with sand or gravel will help with the drainage in the soil and should keep the roots dry.
+The latter of those is important as lavender roots can develop root rot when too moist/damp.

 Harvesting and Using Your Lavender

-Harvest lavender when flowers are just about to fully open.
-Cut the stems in the early morning when the oils are most concentrated.
-Lavender can be used fresh or dried and has many applications.
+Harvest your lavender when the flowers are just about to open fully.
+Cut the stems in the early morning when the oils are at their most concentrated.
+Lavender can be used fresh or dried.

 Leave a Reply